dimkr/gplaces/README.md

     (reverse-i-search `g') gemini.circumlunar.space
 ```

-in addition, gplaces adds the page URL to the history: use the `Up` and `Down` keys to navigate through the history, or `CTRL+r` to search through it. these are only three examples of key bindings from shells like bash(1) which work in gplaces, too.
+in addition, gplaces adds the page URL to the history: use the `Up` and `Down` keys to navigate through the history, or `CTRL+r` to search through it. these are only three examples of key bindings from shells like bash(1) which work in gplaces, too: see bestline/README.md for a list of navigation and editing shortcuts.

 ```
     cached 2023-04-29 19:41:44